huaweicloud-latam/knowledge-base/docs/Migration/SMS/failed-to-start-agent-quota-is-not-enough-use-mgc.md

 Finally, restart the agent.

-2、The operating system is Linux.
+2. The operating system is Linux.

 You can open the file :SMS-Agent/agent/config/g-property.cfg